 - In the first decades, the computer performance was extremely limited.
-Low-level optimizations were essential to fully exploit the hardware - Modern systems provide much higher performance, but we cannot more rely on hardware improvement on short-period - Performance and efficiency add market value (fast program for a given task), e.g. search, page loading, etc. - Optimized code uses less resources, e.g. in a program that runs on a server for months or years, a small reduction in the execution time translates in a big saving of power consumption
+Low-level optimizations were essential to fully exploit the hardware - Modern systems provide much higher performance, but we cannot more rely on hardware improvement on short-period - Performance and efficiency add market value, e.g. faster program for a given task - Optimized code uses less resources, e.g. in a program that runs on a server for months or years, a small reduction in the execution time translates in a big saving of power consumption